Isaac250808/OCR-Coding-Challenges/README.md

 For these languages, I used these IDEs:
 - Python - https://codewith.mu/ (simplistic, quick)
 - Psuedocode - https://pseudocode.pro/9618 (online IDE, worked better than one I found on VSCode)

+My explainations for how I did each challenge are only in the Python folder.
+The other folders are purely for code.